mickpletcher/PiHole/Blocklists/readme.md

 **Step 3 — Add a list**

-Open `blocklists.txt` from this repository.
+Open `PiHoleBlocklistSources.txt` from this repository.
 Copy one URL, paste it into the **Address** field in the admin panel, optionally add a comment to remind yourself what the list is for, and click **Add**.
 Repeat for each URL you want to add.

 **Step 4 — Update Gravity**